Since 1292, when the charter was bestowed upon the town by King Edward I, Knutsford has been a market town.

 07879 684 184

-The Council has recently prepared a Service Level Agreement (SLA) with the Makers Market Limited to formally regulate the agreement between the Parties and respond to some of the concerns received from Town Centre residents.
+In 2019, the Town Council prepared a Service Level Agreement (SLA) with the Makers Market Limited to formally regulate the arrangements for the market and respond to some of the concerns received from Town Centre residents.
 A summary of some of the key provisions of these documents are set out below.
-To read the SLA click here
+To read the SLA click Makers Market SLA

 As well as legal formalities it contains several conditions upon which a licence is granted, which must be complied with for a licence to maintained.
 These include;